Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

 ### On Segments

-Some animations may break when the users start implementing segments.
+Some animations may break when the users start implementing SEGMENTS.
 Issues encountered were:

 * Triggers.
 A triggered event, which was reset by the animation.
 This does not work with SEGMENTS.
 One workaround is knowing that the MIN_SHOW_DELAY is 15, and then determine if now-original_event > MIN_SHOW_DELAY in order to reset the animation.
 * EVERY_N_MILLIS.
 Does not work, especially if you want to use the variable version.
 You'll have to use the SEGMENT.speed variable the old fashioned way, i.e. similar blink without delay.